aws-ref-architect/aws-reference-architecture/README.md

     1. `terrafom validate  && terraform init`
     2. `terraform plan`
     3. `terraform apply`
+3. On AWS, create a defaul Admin user to allow creation of `S3 bucket` and `DynamoDB table` to store Terraform state.
+Store the AWS access credentials in `.env`.
+File `provider.tf` shows that by default `local` state is used.
+After an initial `terraform init && terraform plan && terraform apply`, comment out the `local` provider in `provider.tf` and uncomment the `S3` provider.
+Then, , delete the `main.tf` file and rename `main.second` to `main.tf`.
-3. On AWS, delete the following insecure defaults:
+4. On AWS, delete the following insecure defaults:

     1. Default security group: `aws ec2 delete-security-group --group-id ******`
     2. Default Network access control list (ACL): `aws ec2 delete-network-acl --network-acl-id ******`